 - a.
-This form on paper is provided and must be filled in and uploaded or upload facility records. - b.
+Upload facility records to the trial or the Facility Files eFDB.
+Alternatively, Freezer Repair Logs in the Facility Files eFDB may be used. - b.
 Copies must be certified and the location of the original cited.

-Records of calibration and/or verification of the temperature-monitoring devices involved in the trial should also be uploaded to the eFDB.
+Records of calibration and/or verification of the temperature-monitoring devices involved in the trial should also be uploaded to the trial eFDB or Facility Files eFDB.